zqx1392/hello-world/README.md

 now
 - go invest rmf
 - listen in japan and speak in pace
-- search for hat and small pillow
+- search for hat
-- cancel mijiyama hotel, find new, plan mijiyama again
-- learn camera technique
+- change miyajima date, for cheaper?
+- use pro: iso for dark/too light envi, shutter for moving object, ev for light/dark object(sunset), also test hdr speed
+- also: use aperture for depth, port for people?

 later
 - ask yodthong + granblue